AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Single-row operations.md

 -   Example 1

-    The following code provides an example on how to read the latest version of data and the column:
+    The following code provides an example on how to read the latest versions of the specified columns from a row:

     ```
     $request = [